 Certainly, taking lycopene will do you no harm but there is a risk (we believe this is very small) you may end up spending money needlessly.

-The three professors behind George & Partners have each been researching lycopene and its effect on human health for more than 30 years.
+The three professors behind Hulme & Health have each been researching lycopene and its effect on human health for more than 30 years.
 Collectively, we believe that lycopene consumption is likely to yield multiple human health benefits but we also accept that more research is required.

-On a practical level within George & Partners, we have adopted a two-part company philosophy.
+On a practical level within Hulme & Health, we have adopted a two-part company philosophy.
 Firstly, we monitor intensely the relevant research conducted around the globe, combine it with our own experiences and create lycopene-based products that accurately reflect the latest thinking within the research community – that’s why we were the first company in the world to add vitamin C to a lycopene supplement.

 Secondly, we are committed to operate in a completely transparent manner, providing our customers with as much detail as possible about the current state of the science (please register to receive our newsletters to stay up to date with the latest information).